shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 </div>

-On your first visit to the website, you'll also see an opening animation I made in which the HackMIT logo glitches in, and a loading bar "connects" you to the page.
+On your first visit to the website, you'll also see an opening animation I made, in which the HackMIT logo glitches in, and a loading bar "connects" you to the page.

 <div class="image-set" markdown="1">